GTD: как превратить хаос задач в работающую систему

 As you’ve probably figured out, just dumping stuff into your Inbox isn’t enough.
 The magic of turning chaos into a system happens during processing.

-Take each task from your Inbox one by one and run it through a mini-algorithm of five questions.
+Run each task from your Inbox through the Getting Things Done workflow — a mini-algorithm of five questions.

 1. Does this require action?